Assassin's Creed Odyssey: Narrative and art design

 Similar to other games in the series, Odyssey was inspired by history.
 Ancient Greece was one of the most requested regions by fans, and the era of the Peloponnesian War was chosen as the setting because it allowed the team to introduce well-known historical figures such as Socrates, Leonidas and Hippocrates.
 The works of Herodotus, considered the first historian in the Western world, served as an important inspiration and foundation for the team when they were creating the game's world and story.
 To ensure that the game feels historically authentic, the development team initially examined mainstream depictions of Ancient Greece, including films, paintings, and video games, and later embarked on a ten-day field trip to Greek locations including Sparta, Delphi, Olympia, and Athens.
 Three scouting groups accompanied by historians took more than 13,000 photos and videos during their field trip for research, and later the team made use of Google Street View to study Greek ruins.
 As a result, the game's art style intentionally deviated from popular depictions of ancient Greece, often filled with desaturated and monochromatic colors, with each game region instead having a rich and unique visual characteristic.
 The team was divided into a world design team, focused on making the world as historically accurate as possible, and a level design team, focused on what was most enjoyable for the players.
 Both teams were guided by Stéphanie-Anne Ruatta, an in-house historian for Ubisoft.
 In addition, the team consulted historians in the UK, Canada, and Greece.

 Despite this, some parts of the game deviated from history.
 For instance, while real-life Spartans led minimalist lifestyles, the team added a lot of landmarks and decorations to Spartan cities in an effort to make them grander and more warrior-like in order to align with players' expectations.
 As some of the locations were already destroyed in real life, the designers created these buildings and landmarks themselves.
 Since the game was set farther in the past than most of the other games in the series, the team had much less material to rely on and had to introduce more original characters.
 As the game is set in ancient Greece, the team felt compelled to feature Greek mythology predominantly in the game.
 The monsters that Heracles encountered in his adventures were used as the foundations for the creatures featured in the game.
-Sphinx, the Cyclops, the Minotaur, and Medusa were chosen as bosses as the team believed that they are the most well-known monsters from the Greek mythology.
+Sphinx, the Cyclops, the Minotaur, and Medusa were chosen as bosses as the team believed that they were the most well-known monsters from the Greek mythology.
 According to Ruatta, Greece's status as the birthplace of democracy and philosophy was contrasted with landmarks based on Greek gods and mystical figures.
 This contrast helped reflect the conflict between "chaos" and "order," which is a central theme established throughout the Assassin's Creed series.